 When you are ready to harvest, cut the fruit from the tree, don’t pull it off.
 Cut the fruit as close as possible to the branch, taking the stem with the fruit.

-Store pomegranates in the refrigerator for up to 6-7 months, that is if you can wait that long to eat this delicious, nutritious fruit.
+Store pomegranates in the refrigerator for up to six or seven months, that is if you can wait that long to eat this delicious, nutritious fruit.